What’s Hot And What’s Not in the 2019 Lincoln Lineup

 One of the Aviator’s centerpieces in terms of available tech will likely be the Suspension Preview Technology.
 This all-new system uses a camera in order to scan the road ahead, spot approaching potholes, and mitigate any possible impacts.
 It’ll work together with the Aviator’s adaptive dampers, but the system itself will likely only be available with the range-topping models.
 The powertrain lineup still hasn’t been revealed, but the EcoBoost V6 – probably a 2.7L one – is one of the most likely possibilities.
 With 335 hp and 380 lb-ft of torque, this option works rather well in the smaller Nautilus.
 The Lincoln division is also promising a plug-in version of the SUV, but details on that model are even stingier.
 What is known, however, is the fact that all Aviators will be built on a new rear-wheel-drive platform, whereas an all-wheel-drive will likely be optional.
 The Aviator will likely go on sale during the Summer of 2019.

-Despite sporting an entirely new name for the Lincoln division, the Nautilus is still an MKX and therefore still a Ford Edge deep down.
+Despite sporting an entirely new name for the Lincoln division, the Lincoln Nautilus is still a Lincoln MKX and therefore still a Ford Edge deep down.
 However, with the new name came a new styling, as well as a completely revised interior with more advanced tech.
 The 2019 Lincoln Nautilus improves where it counts with Apple CarPlay and Android Auto both standard from the get-go.
-Furthermore, active safety features like automatic emergency braking, pedestrian detection, blind-spot monitors and lane-departure warnings are also available.
+Furthermore, active safety features like automatic braking in case of emergency, pedestrian detection, blind-spot monitors and lane-departure warnings are also available.
 The interior quality remains somewhat sub-par for a luxury badge of Lincoln’s stature, but the entry-level Nautilus still starts from around $40,000 in a front-wheel-drive configuration.
 The range-topping Black Label edition will push the limit close to the $60,000 mark, but most of the base model’s issues will be rectified.

 What’s Not In the New 2019 Lincoln Lineup